Mick Foley: Japan (1995–1996, 1997)

-Foley continued wrestling in Japan, Later on, he teamed with Tracy Smothers, Tiger Jeet Singh, The Headhunters and Bob Bargail for multiple runs at the IWA tag team titles, and a few runs at the IWA championship, where he challenged Tarzan Goto.
+Foley continued wrestling in Japan, Later on, he teamed with Tracy Smothers, Tiger Jeet Singh, the Headhunters, and Bob Bargail for multiple runs at the W*ING World Tag Team Championship, and a few runs at Tarzan Goto's IWA World Heavyweight Championship.
 True to his hardcore style, other matches Foley took part in were more deathmatches that involved objects like bricks, body bags, thumbtacks, barbed wire and window panes, and some matches even involved fire.
-He would continue wrestling in Japan until June 1996; the last notable match Foley had as Cactus Jack in Japan was a Caribbean Barbed Wire Barricade Glass Deathmatch against W*ING Kanemura, which Cactus won.
+He would continue wrestling in Japan until June 1996; the last notable match Foley had as Cactus Jack in Japan for Frontier Martial-Arts Wrestling was a "Caribbean barbed wire barricade glass deathmatch" against W*ING Kanemura, which Cactus won on May 5.

+Foley returned to Japan for one night on April 29, 1997 at Frontier Martial-Arts Wrestling's 8th Anniversary show with Terry Funk and The Gladiator losing to W*ING Kanemura, Masato Tanaka and Atsushi Onita in a Western Texas Tornado Street Fight.